fatmaerturk/brokerage/README.md

 # Brokerage Firm Backend API

 ## Overview
 This project is a Java backend API for a brokerage firm.
 It allows employees to create, list, and cancel stock orders for customers.
-The API also provides endpoints for listing assets, customer login, and an admin endpoint to match pending orders.
-Orders have statuses: PENDING, MATCHED, or CANCELED.
+The API also provides endpoints for listing assets, customer login, and order matching.

 ## Endpoints